Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

 \section{Comparison between POD- and GAN-based reconstructions}

-To conduct a systematic comparison between POD- and GAN-based reconstructions, we start by assessing their performances on a square gap of various sizes located at the center of the $64\times64$ field.
-Model evaluation is carried out first for large-scale information and subsequently from a multi-scale perspective, based on mean squared errors (MSE) and turbulence statistics.
-Finally, we analyze the performance of predicting extreme events.
+To conduct a systematic comparison between POD- and GAN-based reconstructions, we start by studying the case with a central square gap of various sizes (see figure \ref{fig:Reconstruction_examples}).
+All reconstruction methods are first evaluated with the predicted velocity module itself, which is dominated by the large-scale coherent structures.
+The predictions are further assessed from a multi-scale perspective, with the help of the gradient of the predicted velocity module, spectral properties and multi-scale flatness.
+Finally, the performance on predicting extreme events is studied for all methods.